JOURNEY TO THE MIDNIGHT SUN

 “You stay out of this!”
 Laureal warned.

 She then turned to the newlyweds, “It’s been a difficult few days.
-We are tired out.
-And this wood has us feeling caged.
-And not to make light of things, but under the circumstances, it is understandable that perhaps this crag appears worse than it is.
+We are tired out, and this wood has us feeling caged in.
+And not to make light of things, but under the circumstances, perhaps this crag appears worse than it is.
 After all, we should be able to find a place to cross with a little scouting.
 What say you, John?”

 “I concur.
 I will do the scouting.”